therealJimoh/dogbreed/README.md

-# dogs
+# A full stack web app that displays dog breeds and random fun activity - Dogs

 This is the starter code for a [Node.js](https://nodejs.org/en/about/) server using the [Koa web framework](https://koajs.com/).
-There a web page in `/public` which should be served to the user.
+There is a frontend code in [React.Js](https://reactjs.org/) which should be served to the user.

 ## Getting started